ericthalakottur/docker-openvpn/README.md

 1. The client will not connect if your client system does not have group named `nobody`.
 Creating a group named `nobody` (user with the least permissions on the system) or deleting the line `group nobody` in the config file (not recommended) will solve the problem.

-2. Currently does not support certificate revocation.
+2. Does not support certificate revocation.